Skip to content

 The Trustees of the Presbyterian Congregation included James Pitney, Henry Rolfe (Newbury, MA) Mordecai McKeene, George Pack, Samuel Rolfe (Henry’s son), Daniel Morris, Thomas Riggs, and Obadiah Ayres (John’s son).
 That log cabin structure lasted until 1747 when a better structure was built.
 The Ayres lived in the area for over 100 years.
 The deed was not recorded until 1763.

-The Presbyterian congregation of New Brunswick was later founded in 1738 and Basking Ridge Presbyterian Church became a part.
+The Presbyterian congregation of New Brunswick was later founded in 1738, and Basking Ridge Presbyterian Church became a part of it.
 John Cross was the first Moderator.
-The congregation believes John Cross is buried adjacent to the church but his grave has not been found.
+The congregation believes John Cross is buried adjacent to the church, but his grave has not been found.
 There are 35 of Cross’s descendants buried here.
-He had one son Robert (who had 11 children/8 sons and 3 daughters) and two daughters.
+He had one son, Robert (who had 11 children: 8 sons and 3 daughters) and two daughters.

-In 1732 the area started to take hold.
-The names are honored as many have street names across the town including Conkling, Alward, McCollum, Dayton, Doty, Boylan, Heath, Hall, Lindsey, Rickey, Lewis, Anderson, Whitaker and Hand families landed in the Basking Ridge.
-William Annin landed in Annin’s Corner (Liberty Corner) and built his stone home about 1760.
+In 1732, the area started to take hold.
+The names are honored, as many have street names across the town.
+The Conkling, Alward, McCollum, Dayton, Doty, Boylan, Heath, Hall, Lindsey, Rickey, Lewis, Anderson, Whitaker, and Hand families landed in Basking Ridge.
+William Annin landed in Annin’s Corner (Liberty Corner) and built his stone home in about 1760.

-Abraham Southard migrated to Basking Ridge in 1735 migrating with his eight children from Hempstead, Long Island.
+Abraham Southard migrated to Basking Ridge in 1735, with his eight children from Hempstead, Long Island.
 His son Henry Southard was born in 1747 in Basking Ridge and lived 95 years.
 He had thirteen children.
 His son Samuel became a United States Senator.

 83 Streets Were Named After Basking Ridge Residents

-Based on our analysis and categorization, there are 83 street names in Bernards Township named after local residents (Rev War, Locals, Reverends).
+Based on our analysis and categorization, 83 street names in Bernards Township are named after local residents (Rev War, Locals, Reverends).
 So is the street you live on named after a former Bernards Township resident?
 Now you know where to look.

 Street NameOrigin